BryanTorez/SOC-Analyst-Lab---PDF-Analysis/README.md

 <br />
 <br />
 <br />
-The reason why I'm doing this is that I am using REMnux for my file analysis and I am currently SSH'd into my REMnux machine.
-Again, if you don't know how to get started with REMnux, I'll leave a link in the description down below. : <br/>
+The reason why I'm doing this is that I'm using REMnux for my file analysis.
+Now I'm currently SSH'd into my REMnux machine.
+Again, if you don't know how to get started with REMnux, I'll leave a link to some of its documentation. https://docs.remnux.org/install-distro/install-from-scratch: <br/>
 <br />
 <img src="https://snipboard.io/ZSC3XJ.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
 <br />
-I am going to type in "wget" and paste my link.
+I'm going to type in "wget" and paste my link.
 Once it's done downloading, I'll type in "ls" and my file is right there.
 <br />
 <br />
 <img src="https://snipboard.io/sJt4h2.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>